-Industrial Technology (AAS)
+Industrial Technology (AAS) Degree Type Associate of Applied Science

-The UACCB Industrial Technology program provides students with the knowledge and skills necessary for successful employment as entry-level Industrial Technicians in a variety of industries.
-Students enrolled in the Industrial Technology program specialize in one of three disciplines: welding or Heating, Ventilation, and Air Conditioning (HVAC), or Mechatronics.
+The UACCB Industrial Technology program provides students with the knowledge and skills necessary for successful employment as Industrial Technicians in a variety of industries.
+Students enrolled in the Industrial Technology program specialize in one of three disciplines: Welding or Heating, Ventilation, and Air Conditioning (HVAC), or Mechatronics.
 The program includes Certificates of Proficiency, Technical Certificates, and an Associate of Applied Science degree.
-All credit hours earned in an Industrial Technology Certificate of Proficiency program count toward the corresponding credit hour requirements for an Industrial Technology Technical Certificate or A.A.S. degree.
-Likewise, all credit hours earned in an Industrial Technology Technical Certificate program count toward the corresponding credit hour requirements for an Industrial Technology A.A.S. degree.

-Item# Title Credits
+Item # Title Credits

 ENG 1004 WRITING FOR THE 4

 WORKPLACE

 ENG 1103 ENGLISH COMPOSITION I 3